a-mma/NER_Open_Data/README.md

 }
 ```

-## Are you are a developer researcher or hobbyist? 💻🔬🏏
+## Are you are a developer, researcher or hobbyist? 💻🔬🏏
 We encourage you to make use of this data and let's see what we could give in return.

 ## Are you an Entrepreneur? 🏢